Joy-Division/KCEJ-Wiki/Common/Source/ReadMe.md

 KCE Japan seemingly did not enforce a very strict coding standard.
 Certain styles are preferred over others but they are not kept entirely consistent throughout a given codebase.

 The following are examples of things not kept consistent:
 - Indentation alternates between tabs and spaces.
-In addition, the indended tab display width between was not kept consistent between source files either.
+In addition, the indended tab display width was not kept consistent between source files either.
 - Line breaks alternate between Unix ``LF`` and Microsoft ``CRLF``.
 - Japanese character encoding alternates between Shift-JIS and EUC-JP.
   - **Note:** This can be observed in the fragments of source code found with the various versions of *Metal Gear Solid*, however, the use of EUC-JP for any string that needed to be hashed or otherwise directly used by the game (i.e. not simply a comment in the C/GCL code) was mandatory for the sake of compatibility.